Prachi-Sonavane/Lending-Club-Case-Study/README.md

 # Project Name : Lending-Club-Case-Study
-> The project analyses the loan dataset of a loan lending company and carry out business driven decision making to reduce loss and increase profit of the company
+> The project analyses the loan dataset of a loan lending company and carries out business driven decision making to reduce loss and increase profit of the company

 ## Table of Contents